 -

-Check Sermon notes to make episode-specific notes that allow congregants to follow along with a sermon.
+Select Sermon notes to make episode-specific notes that allow congregants to follow along with a sermon.

 -